camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/03-the-camunda-jboss-as-7-subsystem.html.md

 ## Providing a custom process engine configuration class

 It is possible to provide a custom Process Engine Configuration class on JBoss AS 7.
-To this extend, provide the fully qualified classname of the class in the `standalone.xml` file:
+To this extent, provide the fully qualified classname of the class in the `standalone.xml` file:

     <process-engine name="default" default="true">
         <datasource>java:jboss/datasources/ProcessEngine</datasource>